sds-edu/SDS-CD-GH-AWS-Guide/README.md

 Amazon Web Services (AWS) is a cloud computing platform that allows developers to run their applications and services in the cloud without managing the underlying infrastructure, making it easier for developers to deploy and manage their applications.

-AWS Elastic Beanstalk is a service within AWS that makes deploying web applications simple.
+AWS Elastic Beanstalk is a fully managed orchestration service within AWS that makes deploying web applications simple.
 It handles the complexities of infrastructure setup, scaling, and deployment, allowing developers to focus on writing code.

 When you deploy your web application to AWS Elastic Beanstalk, it involves a few important parts:

 - **Application**: This is the web application or API that you want to run in the cloud.
 - **Environment**: It’s like a configuration/setup that specifies how your application will run on AWS.
 You can have different environments for testing, staging, or production.
 - **EC2** **Instances (Elastic Compute Cloud)**: These are virtual servers in the cloud that host/run your application.
 - **S3 Bucket (Simple Storage Service)**: It might be used to store your application’s versions and files.
+- **Application Version**: An application version refers to a specific labeled version of your application’s code that you upload, enabling you to roll back to a previous version if needed.
+Each version points to an S3 object where the deployable application code is stored.
 - **Load Balancer**: It helps distribute incoming traffic across multiple EC2 instances for better performance and reliability.
 - **Security Groups**: These are like virtual firewalls for EC2 instances and other AWS resources.
 They control the inbound and outbound traffic for these resources, e.g., permit or deny specific types of traffic based on source and destination IP addresses.

-- **IAM Roles (Identity and Access Management)**: These provide permissions for resources to access other AWS services securely.
+- **IAM Role (Identity and Access Management)**: An IAM role is an identity that has a set of permissions.
+It is similar to a user, but isn't tied to a specific individual and does not have long-term credentials.
+Instead, when you assume a role, it provides you with temporary security credentials to access resources.
+- **Identity-based policies**: These are JSON documents that define permissions, i.e., specifying which actions can be performed on which AWS resources.
+Policies are attached to roles to grant specific permissions.

 <br>